Overview: Curriculum and Clinical Education Program

 – Semester 4: Clinical management of neurologic dysfunction

-– Summer 2: Differential diagnosis and 8-week clinical experience
+– Summer 2: Differential diagnosis and eight-week clinical experience

 – Semester 5: Full-time clinical rotations with integrated patient management skills and seminar coursework